+Cancer represents a major disease burden in the Americas, second only to cardiovascular disease.
+In 2020, there were over 4.2 new cases of cancer in the region, and it is projected to increase 60% by 2045 to 6.7 million cases.
 Cancer is a leading cause of death in the Americas.
-In 2022, cancer accounted for 1.4 million deaths, 45.1% of which occurred in people of 69 years-old or younger.
+In 2022, cancer accounted for 1.4 million deaths, 45% of which occurred in people 69 years old or younger.

-About a third of all cancer cases could be prevented by avoiding key risk factors.
-These include tobacco use, harmful use of alcohol, unhealthy diet and physical inactivity.
-Vaccination and screening programmes are effective interventions to reduce the burden of specific types of cancer.
+Avoiding key risk factors could prevent about a third of all cancer cases.
+These include tobacco use, harmful use of alcohol, unhealthy diet, and physical inactivity.
 Many cancers have a high chance of cure if detected early and treated adequately.

 Key facts